 Though born and wedded royal, the life of Tsarina Alexandra proved to be anything but charmed.

-Alexandra Feodorovna was born Princess Victoria Alix Helena Louise Beatrice in Darmstadt, Germany, in 1872.
-Her royal ties to England’s Queen Victora as her granddaughter gave her clout in Europe.
-She possessed all the trappings of a charmed life.
+Alexandra Feodorovna was born Princess Victoria Alix Helena Louise Beatrice in Darmstadt, Germany, on June 6, 1872.
+Her royal ties to England’s Queen Victoria as her granddaughter gave her clout in Europe and she enjoyed all the trappings of a charmed life.

 Unfortunately, her life would become inextricably tied to the future of the Russian government and nation at large.
 An outsider on the throne of the country of her husband, Tsar Nicholas II, led to her demise and a country-wide revolution.

 The Early Life Of Alexandra Feodorovna

 The princess’s early life was at once privileged and unstable.
 While engaged in royal lessons, the sixth child of Grand Duke Louis IV and Princess Alice of the United Kingdom, Alexandra lost her mother when she was six years old.

 After that, she spent most of her time with cousins in England.
 Further, it was suspected that Princess Alix carried the gene for the blood disorder, hemophilia, which she then would pass on to her children.